yongxu/DeepBots/conversations/3/README.md

 Read the conversation with an open yet critical mind.

 [full conversation](./conversation.md)

+Note: This conversation happend in Cursor(chat window), there might be hidden system prompt that influences the conversation.
+(Apparently AI returns code, but I don't expect the prompt to be ideological)

 ## About Moloch

 Moloch isn’t just a myth or a metaphor—it’s the embodiment of a system where our collective incentives and structures force us into a self-destructive spiral.